 It was more than just the sky-high scenery that blew me away on Day 27.

-Daily Diary – Day 27
+Heysen Trail Diary – Day 27

 After a week of walking through primarily flat green landscapes, everything, more or less, looked the same; another field, another sheep, another fence, another sheep in a field stuck in a fence.
-The path leading out of Spalding remained unchanged as I rejoined the paddock-lined channel I had followed for much of Day 26.
+The all-too-familiar path leading out of Spalding remained unchanged as I rejoined the paddock-lined channel I had followed for much of Day 26.

 The Spalding region consists of cropping and grazing land in fertile valleys, interspersed by a number of permanent rivers and creeks.

 I stopped for lunch in a slither of shade, supplied a roadside gum, and realised my mind had switched off.
 On Day 23, Briony had hinted that large stretches of grazing countryside awaited me over the next three weeks.
 At the time I looked forward to a refreshing green change, however, after a handful of farm-filled days, the scenery appeared static.
-I hoped the cleared landscapes wouldn’t become monotonous.
+I hoped the pastured landscapes wouldn’t become monotonous.

 All the details.